 The FDEP and the FWC are the lead state agencies in Florida for responding to the impacts of the 2010 Deepwater Horizon oil spill and the resulting restoration process.
-Restoration projects submitted through the FDEP are considered for funding under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast Act (RESTORE Act) Comprehensive Plan Component, the NRDA, and the NFWF's GEBF.
+Restoration projects submitted to FDEP's Deepwater Horizon project portal are considered for funding under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast Act (RESTORE Act) Comprehensive Plan Component, the NRDA, and the NFWF's GEBF.